3UCubed/Instrument-Software/README.md

 Quick Test implementation is in quick-test branch Firmware implementation is in non-experimental-firmware branch

+## Standard procedure for updating the main branch ##
+This main branch will now act as the production branch for both repositories.
+So now the standard operating procedure is that if you need to just test the most up to date firmware and GUI on the F0 use the main branch for both.
+In the future, if we need to add a feature that will go into production, you will create a feature branch from the main branch and merge the feature back into main when the feature is complete (and you have ensured that this doesn't break the production branch).
+The process I️ follow for this, in order to not break production, is to:

+i). have the most up to date main branch and your feature branch ii). create a branch off of main called (merge-featureX-to-main) iii). git merge your feature branch into merge-featureX-to-main iv). resolve any merge conflicts v). git merge merge-featureX-to-main into the production branch (once you have resolved any issues) vi). finally push your local main branch changes to the remote main branch

 ### Accepted Commands

 - 0x5B ------- Exit Stop Mode